Vis4Sense/student-projects/2023-2024/readme.md

 Compare the sentiment performance of chatGPT against the gpt4all/huggingface models once Azure OpenAI service is available.

+Tianxiang
+- which market and start collect data: ideal to get FTSE and DAX (or other EU market) data
+- choose model for sentiment analysis
+- baseline trading strategies

 Muhamad
 - using the models from HuggingFace
 - https://github.com/Vis4Sense/student-projects/tree/main/2023-2024/muhamad-hermawan/LLMs%20Benchmark